dadrus/snips-platform/README.md

-Unfortunately I couldn't use any of these to just go my first steps with snips by following the official [Quick Start Console](https://docs.snips.ai/getting-started/quick-start-console) tutorial and then trying to deploy the results in a Docker container instead of using `snips-sam` as e.g. described in [Quick Start Raspberry Pi](https://docs.snips.ai/getting-started/quick-start-raspberry-pi) or [Raspiaudio MIC+ Snips tutorial](https://www.instructables.com/id/VOCAL-ASSISTANT-SnipsAi-Protects-Your-Privacy/).
+Unfortunately I couldn't use any of these to just go my first steps with snips by following the official [Quick Start Console](https://docs.snips.ai/getting-started/quick-start-console) tutorial and then trying to deploy the results in a Docker container instead of using [SAM](https://docs.snips.ai/reference/sam) as e.g. described in [Quick Start Raspberry Pi](https://docs.snips.ai/getting-started/quick-start-raspberry-pi) or [Raspiaudio MIC+ Snips tutorial](https://www.instructables.com/id/VOCAL-ASSISTANT-SnipsAi-Protects-Your-Privacy/).
 So this project was born.

 ## My Current HW-Setup